flowdev/spaghetti-cutter/README.md

 and grab a pre-built binary for your OS.
 But that is difficult to keep in sync when collaborating with others in a team.

+A much better way is to just do: `go run github.com/flowdev/spaghetti-cutter@latest` If you use an explicit version and use it in multiple places the next approach is better.

-A much better approach for teams goes this way:
+A great approach for big projects goes this way:

 First include the latest version in your `go.mod` file, e.g.:
 ```
 require (
-	github.com/flowdev/spaghetti-cutter v0.9.8
+	github.com/flowdev/spaghetti-cutter v0.9.9
 )
 ```